ecaj/TIL/Unix/terminal-color.md

-# Add color to terminal in macOS
+# Add color to the terminal in macOS

 Edit `.bash_profile`.
 ```shell